← Geology/Environment (Map/Topography (Geodetic/Gradient/Curvature))

 Where can I check my latitude and longitude?

-If you right-click (long press on a smartphone) a location on a map app such as Google Maps, the latitude and longitude (in decimal degrees) will be displayed.
+In a map app such as Google Maps, right-click a place, or long-press it on a phone, to copy the decimal latitude and longitude.
 Paste that value into this tool.

 Can this result be used for final surveying and navigation decisions?

-This tool is intended for learning and rough calculation purposes.
-For applications that require high precision, please use specialized surveying/GIS software or official data.
+This tool is intended for learning and rough estimates.
+For applications that require high precision, use specialized surveying or GIS software and official data.

 Comments